An in-depth study of the human body

 Students gain extensive training in the macro- and microscopic structure of the entire human body through regional and systemic approaches that integrate virtual microscopy, problem-based learning, whole-body anatomical dissection and three-dimensional neuroanatomical imaging.

 - The MS in Applied Anatomy program is geared toward students seeking a comprehensive education in the anatomical sciences.

 - The rigorous core curriculum helps students establish a solid foundation in human form and function upon which clinical knowledge can be built.

 - Elective courses provide flexibility in the curriculum, enabling students to focus their studies on individual interests.
 You can find the list here: Electives

 - Teaching opportunities help reinforce communication and mentoring skills as well as core content.

-- Students can explore topics outside of traditional classroom and laboratory settings through independent readings and projects.
+- Students can explore topics outside of traditional classroom and laboratory settings through independent readings and educational or research projects.

-- The non-thesis (type B) MS in Applied Anatomy degree serves as excellent preparation for subsequent studies in medicine, dentistry, nursing, and teaching.
+- The Non-thesis (Plan B) MS in Applied Anatomy degree is excellent preparation for subsequent studies in medicine, dentistry, nursing, or a career in teaching.

 - The Thesis (Plan A) MS in Applied Anatomy degree is an option for students with a keen interest research or who plan to pursue a PhD.